davidmogar/cucco/README.rst

     cucco = Cucco(language='en')
     print(cucco.normalize('Who let the cucco out?'))

-This would apply all normalizations to the text
-``Who let the cucco out?``.
+This would apply all normalizations to the text ``Who let the cucco out?``.
 The output for this normaliations would be the next one:

 ::

-    let cucco
+    cucco

 It's also possible to send a list of normalizations to apply, which will be executed in order.

 .. code:: python